imminentgloom/postskript/README.md

 # addendum

-arc required!

-addendum is a sampler for arc and norns. addendum is fast, momentary and volatile. no files can be loaded, nothing is saved.
+addendum is a sampler for arc and norns.
+addendum is fast, momentary and volatile.
+no files can be loaded, nothing is saved.

 you hold to record, then turn the dials. that's it.

-works well with a grid, sidvagn and ii via nb.

 ```
 controls, norns: